JSMAKERS015/T-rex-dinoo/README.md

 Arduino Uno / Nano / Pro Mini
 OLED display 128x64 SSD1309
-A button (or two, if you want to duck!)
+A button (or two, if you want to duck!).